cleesmith/Transcriber/README.md

 ---

 > Here's hoping that someday YouTube will wake up and just offer something like this as a part of their service.

-> Not everyone benefits nor enjoys big talking heads with background music trying to influence us, we prefer our propaganda in words ---the old fashion way.

 ---